 Medication to treat stroke

-Jeremy Payne, MD, PhD, is a neurologist board certified in stroke care and medical director of the Stroke Center at Banner Good Samaritan Medical Center.
+Jeremy Payne, MD, PhD, is a neurologist, board certified in stroke care and is medical director of the Stroke Center at Banner – University Medical Center Phoenix.
 His office can be reached at (602) 839-6533.

 Question: I’ve heard that if you get to the hospital soon enough after having a stroke they can give you medicine to reduce the damage.
 Is this true and how long do you have?